 Frequently Asked Questions

-The URF committee encourages undergraduates (not just Honor students) from all colleges and majors to apply.
+The URF committee encourages undergraduates (not just Honors students) from all colleges and majors to apply.
 URF recipients must complete their projects within one academic year of receiving the award.
 In addition, recipients must be enrolled as undergraduates for the duration of the project.

 • All majors and engaged in all types of research